-The rollout of next-generation mobile networks (5G/6G) is propelled by the need to support increasingly stringent quality of service (QoS) requirements, including ultra-low latency, high data rates, massive device connectivity, and enhanced reliability [1].
-Although 5G technology has seen widespread deployment, it continues to face significant challenges in meeting the growing demand for high-bandwidth and low-latency services in a resource-efficient manner.
-To address these requirements, Mobile Network Operators (MNOs) are increasingly deploying dense Radio Access Networks (RANs), which can lead to higher operational and capital expenditures (OPEX and CAPEX), increased energy consumption, and periods of infrastructure under-utilization, particularly in areas with fluctuating or uneven user demand [2].
+The deployment of next-generation mobile networks is driven by the need to meet stringent QoS requirements such as ultra-low latency, high data rates, massive connectivity, and enhanced reliability [1].
+Despite widespread 5G adoption, challenges remain in delivering high-bandwidth, low-latency services efficiently.
+To meet these demands, Mobile Network Operators (MNOs) are deploying dense RANs, which increase costs, energy consumption, and risk of infrastructure underutilization in areas with fluctuating demand [2].

-Under these circumstances, network sharing (NS) [3], [4] (Fig. 1) has emerged as a potential strategy to tackle these inefficiencies.
+Network sharing (NS) [3] (Fig. 1) has emerged as a promising solution, enabling multiple MNOs to share base stations (BSs) and optimize infrastructure use.
 By allowing multiple MNOs to share base stations (BSs), NS enables more efficient use of network infrastructure.
-For instance, during off-peak hours, a BS can be placed in sleep mode while its traffic is seamlessly offloaded to a neighboring shared BS, reducing energy consumption and operational costs.
+For instance, during offpeak hours, a BS can be placed in sleep mode while its traffic is seamlessly offloaded to a neighboring shared BS, reducing energy consumption and operational costs.
 Moreover, NS can significantly improve resource allocation and service continuity during emergencies or network failures, when only a subset of the infrastructure remains functional.
 This collaborative approach enhances both the resilience and efficiency of mobile networks, particularly under challenging or unpredictable conditions.
-[5] shows how two MNOs may achieve a fair, cooperative NS approach that lowers failure rates while promoting economic collaboration.
+[4] shows how two MNOs may achieve a fair, cooperative NS approach that lowers failure rates while promoting economic collaboration.

 Fig. 1.
-Scheme illustrating the idea underlying network sharing: when both the traffic of two operators is low, one can decide to transfer its load to the other.
+Scheme illustrating the idea underlying network sharing.
 C{th} is a safety threshold beyond which offloading cannot take place.

-Network sharing strategies in mobile communications range from basic infrastructure co-location to advanced resource virtualization [3], [4], [6].
-Active sharing enables multiple operators to share radio access equipment, either with separate spectrum (MORAN) or shared spectrum (MOCN).
-More advanced approaches include core network sharing, where operators share back-end systems, and spectrum sharing, which improves utilization of licensed frequencies [6].
+Network sharing strategies in mobile communications range from basic infrastructure co-location to advanced resource virtualization [3, 5].
+Active sharing enables multiple operators to share radio access equipment, either with separate spectrum or shared spectrum.
+More advanced approaches include core network sharing, where operators share back-end systems, and spectrum sharing, which improves utilization of licensed frequencies [5].
 In 5G, network slicing introduces dynamic, virtual networks over shared infrastructure tailored to specific services.
-Previous research introduced data-driven NS strategies that dynamically adjust BS sleep modes, optimizing performance by tuning NS parameters according to traffic demands [7].
-Furthermore, dynamically configured network sharing strategies tailored to traffic and location-specific characteristics that can significantly optimize RAN efficiency are considered in [8].
+Previous research introduced data-driven NS strategies that dynamically adjust BS sleep modes, optimizing performance by tuning NS parameters according to traffic demands [6].
+Furthermore, dynamically configured network sharing strategies tailored to traffic and location-specific characteristics that can significantly optimize RAN efficiency are considered in [7].

-The impact of co-location on network resources was investigated in [9], showing that it negatively impacts the network power consumption.
-[10] uses stochastic geometry to model spectrum sharing between terrestrial and non-terrestrial networks.
-An analytical model for NS is proposed in [11] in which the strategies are investigated using game theory.
+The impact of co-location on network resources was investigated in [8], showing that it negatively impacts the network power consumption.
+[9] uses stochastic geometry to model spectrum sharing between terrestrial and non-terrestrial networks.
+An analytical model for NS is proposed in [10] in which the strategies are investigated using game theory.
 However, the authors only focus on the cost of network sharing without any consideration of energy or QoS for served users.
-In [12], the authors investigated the optimal NS strategy, examining the profits for both users and MNOs without considering the energy constraints of the network.
+In [11], the authors investigated the optimal NS strategy, examining the profits for both users and MNOs without considering the energy constraints of the network.